gvenzl/Oracle-JSONInTheDatabase/examples/twitterstreaming/Readme.md

 # Overview
-This example creates a simple JSON table within the Oracle Database and then streams tweets into it using [Python](http://www.python.org)
+This example creates a simple JSON table within the Oracle Database and then streams tweets into it using [Python](http://www.python.org).
+In order for it to work you have to have a twitter account and setup a twitter application.

 # Prerequisites
 * Oracle Database 12.1.0.2+